Ethel Benjamin: Legal career

 In 1892 Benjamin won a university scholarship, and in 1893 she enrolled at the University of Otago for an LLB degree, not knowing if she would be able to practice law on completion:

 Benjamin graduated in July 1897, having achieved outstanding marks in her course.
-The Female Law Practitioners Act was passed in 1896 and on 10 May 1897 she was admitted as a barrister and solicitor of the Supreme Court of New Zealand.
+The Female Law Practitioners Act was passed in 1896 and on 10 May 1897 she was admitted as a barrister and solicitor of the Supreme Court of New Zealand (now called High Court of New Zealand).

 Upon her graduation, Benjamin was asked to speak on behalf of all the graduates.
 She is reported to have said:

 Despite receiving adverse treatment from the Otago District Law Society at the time, such as restricted access to the society's library, she opened and ran a successful legal practice in Princes Street, primarily as a solicitor.
 Her cases included wife abuse, divorce, and adoption.
 Developing her private practice wasn't easy.
 The Law Society made things difficult for her by not inviting her to official functions such as their annual dinner, and tried to enforce a dress code on her.
 Her main sources of clients were the Jewish community and women with financial interests.
 She also represented several hotels and publicans' associations on matters related to prohibition - she was one of the few nineteenth-century New Zealand feminists who didn't support temperance.

 Ethel Benjamin was a founding member of the Dunedin branch of the New Zealand Society for the Protection of Women and Children (founded in 1899) and was its honorary solicitor.